iwuzhere9/KH2-Rando-Tracker-Linux-Guide/README.md

 For the command to work and not be read as two separate commands, you will want to replace the space between "\" and "--bus" with a line break.
 You will also need to actually enter the steam-runtime-launch-client and Livesplit.exe rather than keeping it as "/path/to/"

 - Step 4: Next, you will want to get the Radnomizer Load Remover for Livesplit from the [GitHub page](https://github.com/aliosgaming/KH2FM_Load_Remover-FOR-RANDOMIZER).
 The readme gives instructions on both an automated and manual install.
-At this time, there isn't enough data to see which is the preferred way or if one is an instant error, so I'd recommend following the automated instructions first before trying manual.
+The automated option is recommended, but if you have any issues with Livesplit crashing after pausing the In-Game Timer, then try to set up a fresh cpoy of Livesplit using the manual instructions.

 - Step 5: Once the Load Remover has been set up, the game will start automatically once you proceed through the options for setting up a New Game, and the timer will automatically stop once you defeat Final Xemnas, or the boss replacing him if you have boss randomizer enabled.